-Bob & Carol & Ted & Alice March 13, 2020
+Bob & Carol & Ted & Alice March 26, 2020

 understand this almost as soon as they start to seriously attempt to imbue their lives with the “new.”
-They push forward anyway.
+Still, they push forward.
 What I’m talking about when I’m talking about “the new” is the the sexual-

-The simmering has been going on for a while but really gets going as “Bob & Carol & Ted & Alice” opens.
-The first couple of scenes see Bob and Carol at a weekend retreat (a clear imitation of the stuff going on at the Esalen Institute at the time) in the California hills.
-The couple, alongside a motley crew of other white upper-to-middle-class malcontents, participate in a number of “cathartic” exercises led by a serene guide — pillow-beating, “healing” hard eye-contact-based activities, sitting in circles and expressing what you honestly “feel” rather than think or are simply curious about.
-The takeaway from the weekend, for Bob and Carol, is not only that they should be more truthful with one another and their loved ones but also that they should be more sexually free.
-If they can be assured that at the end of the day all other encounters are purely physical and the transgression is immediately brought to the fore so that it isn't technically a transgression after all, then why not?
+The simmering has been going on for a while now but gets particularly aggressive as Bob & Carol & Ted & Alice opens.
+The first few scenes see Bob and Carol at a weekend retreat in the California hills — a clear imitation of the stuff going on at the Esalen Institute at the time.
+The couple, alongside a motley crew of other white upper-to-middle-class malcontents, participate in a number of “cathartic” exercises led by a serene guide.
+This includes pillow-beating, “healing” hard eye-contact-based activities, sitting in circles and expressing what you honestly “feel” rather than think or are simply curious about.
+The takeaway from the weekend, for Bob and Carol, is not only that they should be more truthful with one another and their loved ones but also that they should be freer sexually.
+If they can agree that at the end of the day all other encounters are purely physical, and that a transgression isn't actually a transgression if it's immediately revealed, then why not reconsider their personal limits?

-Even if Bob and Carol’s attempts to parrot the “freedoms” of the supposedly uninhibited youths a generation under them strike them as contrived, Ted and Alice do start to more pointedly reexamine themselves and their marriage.
-Alice tells her therapist one session that she just isn’t in the mood to “do it” these days; at another point during her scheduled time the therapist points out that Alice said that she “liked” Ted and “loved” their child.
-Why is that?
-Ted in private reveals past infidelity; in the middle of the movie, mostly because I think he wonders if he could do it with Bob and Carol’s same nonchalance (he hasn’t struck any sort of deal with Alice, though), Ted
+Even if Bob and Carol’s attempts to parrot the “freedoms” of the supposedly uninhibited youths a generation under them strike them as contrived, Ted and Alice do soon start to reexamine themselves and their marriage.
+Alice tells her therapist one session that she just isn’t in the mood to do "it” these days.
+At another point the therapist notes that Alice said she “liked” Ted and “loved” their child.
+Ted divulges past infidelities in private.
+In the middle of the movie, mostly because I think he wonders if he could do it with Bob and Carol’s same nonchalance (he hasn’t struck any sort of deal with Alice, though), Ted

-“Bob & Carol & Ted & Alice” climaxes in its central quartet, shortly after their Las Vegas vacation has begun, attempting to have a foursome in a hotel suite before heading downstairs to the Tony Bennett show set to start in a half-hour.
-The initial suggestion gives way to a for the most part successful first few steps, then anticlimactically concludes with a what-the-hell-are-we-doing halt.
-It’s the first time in the movie, which is primarily made up of a handful of long scenes during which we alternately watch this couple experience various shades of discontent, where the what-the-hell-are-we-doing thing really makes them stop what they’re doing.
-Before then, the what-the-hell-are-we-doing thing, which is entrenched in Bob and Carol and Ted and Alice’s feeling out of time and out of place, is what leads them to commit open infidelity, say unwise things to their therapist, question their lives.
-Asking what the hell am I doing? intermittently prompts behavioral changes.
+Bob & Carol & Ted & Alice climaxes with its central quartet, shortly after their pre-planned Las Vegas vacation has begun, attempting to have a foursome in a hotel suite before heading downstairs to a Tony Bennett show.
+The initial suggestion, which results in some gasps of disbelief, eventually gives way to a for the most part successful first few steps.
+Then it all anticlimactically concludes with a what-the-hell-are-we-doing halt.
+It’s the first time in the movie — which is primarily made up of long scenes during which we alternately watch these couples experience various shades of discontent — where the what-the-hell-are-we-doing question really makes them stop what they’re doing.
+Before then, the what-the-hell-are-we-doing question, which is so inextricable from Bob and Carol and Ted and Alice’s feeling out of time and out of place, is what leads them to commit open infidelity, say unwise things to their therapist, question their existences.
+But here, the reevaluation is weightier.
+The center of this self-delusion will not hold.

-The four actors are excellent — Culp just right as someone who masks his clear insecurity with ersatz with-the-times confidence, Wood better than usual as the housewife who is portrayed as having not much of an inner life and as a result is much better at giving herself over to all this liberation stuff.
-Cannon and Gould particularly make an impression, though.
-Cannon, the most reasonable of the bunch, gets more compelling the more she starts to notice that she isn’t quite as happy as she has long thought she was; I dug Gould as the neurotic who is so uncomfortable with Bob and Carol’s newfound libertine qualities that it almost makes him more intrigued.
+The four leads of Bob & Carol & Ted & Alice are excellent — Culp just right as someone masking his clear insecurity with ersatz with-the-times confidence, Wood better than usual as the housewife without much of an inner life and as a result is much better at giving herself over to all this liberation stuff.
+Cannon and Gould particularly make an impression.
+Cannon, the most reasonable of the bunch, gets more compelling the more she starts to notice that she isn’t as happy as she thought she was.
+I dug Gould as the neurotic who is so uncomfortable around Bob and Carol’s newfound libertine qualities that the discomfort also invites some intrigue.